apache/apisix/doc/plugins/request-id.md

 ## Disable Plugin

-Remove the corresponding json configuration in the plugin configuration to disable the `request-validation`.
+Remove the corresponding json configuration in the plugin configuration to disable the `request-id`.
 APISIX plugins are hot-reloaded, therefore no need to restart APISIX.

 ```shell